 Xin chào!
 Yaama!

 Currently, I am a final year PhD candidate in Linguistics at the University of Cambridge.
 My PhD, fully funded by the Cambridge Trust, explores language variation and change across generations in the Canberra Vietnamese community, using an original, naturalistic corpus of spontaneous speech (the Canberra Vietnamese-English Code-switching Corpus/CanVEC).
-My research specifically considers speakers’ variation in both monolingual and bilingual discourse, and asks what these structural differences mean in the broader context of language shift and language change in unstable speech communities.
+My research specifically considers speakers’ variation in both monolingual and bilingual discourse, and asks what these structural differences mean in the broader context of language shift and language change in contact communities.

 Before Cambridge, I completed a Master of General and Applied Linguistics (Advanced) on the borrowing of Vietnamese kin terms as personal pronouns in mixed speech at the Australian National University (ANU), and also a Bachelor of Arts (Honours I) on the construction of metaphors in Australian news reporting of asylum seekers, at the University of Canberra.

-I am also an Affiliate Member of the ARC Centre of Excellence for the Dynamics of Language (CoEDL) and a Linguistic Consultant at the Vietnamese Lexicography Centre.
+I am also an Affiliate Member of the ARC Centre of Excellence for the Dynamics of Language (CoEDL) and a Linguistics Consultant at the Vietnamese Lexicography Centre.
 Before that, I was an editor for Cambridge Occasional Papers in Linguistics (COPiL), and a Visitor and a Research Assistant at ANU School of Literature, Languages and Linguistics, where I worked on an IAFPA-funded project on forensic voice comparison.

 I am particularly interested in projects to do with language contact, language variation and change in unstable, linguistically complex communities, non-canonical forms of language, world Englishes, migrant language repertoire and English training for refugees and asylum seekers.